glenfish/portfolio/ppt/build-notes.md

 Fixed layout issue with small screen phones, and dynamic sizing of header image at small sizes.

 Considering changing the layout to create a wrapper grid layout around the existing grid, so that the menu can be sticky.
 I may just remove the menu and position it absolutely.
 Seems like a better and easier solution.
-Committing what I have currently to Github and creating a new git branch called 'menu-test' to test it.
+Committing what I have currently to Github and creating a new git branch called 'menu-test' to test it. (update: moved the nav bar outside the container and made it sticky)

+Layout now finished.

+Experimenting on new branch 'fonts' to try out some Google fonts with some blank header images.

+Header has been converted from all images to images and web fonts.
+All responsive layouts have been customised for display at their respective view widths.

 ---